FRCTeam3543/Robot-2018-2019/README.md

 #### Convenience Activity DSL

-We made a small _Domain-Specific Language_ (DSL) of functions to make activities easier to compose into more complex activities with.
-To use these functions, import the DSL into your `.java` file.
+We made a small _Domain-Specific Language_ (DSL) of functions to make activities easier to compose into more complex activities.
+To use these functions, import the DSL into your `.java` file like this:

-	import static team3543.robot.Activity.*; // this imports all the DSL functions into your .java file
+	import static team3543.robot.Activity.*; // this imports all the DSL functions into your `.java` class file

 DSL Functions:

-* `from(activity)' - a simple convenience wrapper for lambdas `from(robot -> { return robot.lift.isAtTop() })
+* `from(activity)` - a simple convenience wrapper for lambdas `from(() -> { return robot.lift.isAtTop() })`
-* `each(activity1, activity2, ... activityN)' - will run each activity in the list until it is done, then move on to the next one.  e.g. `Activity dropItem = each(robot.wrist.openActivity, robot.claw.openActivity)`
+* `each(activity1, activity2, ... activityN)` - will run each activity in the list until it is done, then move on to the next one.  e.g. `Activity dropItem = each(robot.wrist.openActivity, robot.claw.openActivity)`
-* `all(activity1, activity2, ... activityN)' - will run each activity in the list _every loop_.  e.g. `all(robot.oi.openClawButtonPressed, robot.oi.closeClawButtonPressed)`.
+* `all(activity1, activity2, ... activityN)` - will run each activity in the list _every loop_.  e.g. `all(robot.oi.openClawButtonPressed, robot.oi.closeClawButtonPressed)`.
 Optionally remove completed activities: `all(activity1, activity2).removeWhenComplete()`
-* `unless(activityIsTrue, doThisActivity)' - will run the second activity, but only if the first returns `false`.  e.g. `unless(robot.oi.pauseButtonPressed, all(something, somethingElse, somethingElse))`
+* `unless(activityIsTrue, doThisActivity)` - will run the second activity, but only if the first returns `false`.  e.g. `unless(robot.oi.pauseButtonPressed, all(something, somethingElse, somethingElse))`
-* `when(activityIsTrue, doThisActivity, otherwiseDoThisActivity)' - will run the second activity if the first returns `true`, otherwise will run the third.
+* `when(activityIsTrue, doThisActivity, otherwiseDoThisActivity)` - will run the second activity if the first returns `true`, otherwise will run the third.
 The third can be omitted, in which case `noop` will be performed.
 * `noop()` - does nothing (noop means "no operation") and _always returns `false`_
 * `stack()` - creates an Activity stack that you can 'push()` to.
 The "last-in" activity is executed until it returns true, then it is removed from the stack and the next one is executed.
 Always returns `false`;
 * `untilFirstFalse(activity1, activity2, ... activityN)` - will try to run each activity in the list _every loop_ in the order they are given, _stopping_ at the first activity that returns `false`.
 Returns `true` if _all_ the activities returned true.
 * `any(activity1, activity2, ... activityN)` - runs activities in the list in order until one returns `true`.
 Returns `false` if _none_ of the activities returns true.
 * `once(activity)` - runs an activity _once_ only, no matter what it's `loop()` returns.
-* `wrap(checkedUsing, wrappedUsing)` - creates an activity out of two arguments, designed to be lambdas.
+* `wrap(sensorCheck, actuator)` - creates an activity out of two arguments, designed to be lambdas.
 The first is a "sensor" function that takes no arguments and returns a boolean, and the second is an "actuator" function that takes no arguments and returns `void`.
-When the activity loops, if the check is true the `loop()` returns `true`, and if it is false then the second function is called and the loop returns `false`.
-Useful with the following Java 8+ idiom: `openClaw = wrap(robot.claw::isOpen, robot.claw::open);`
+When the activity loops, if the sensor check is true the `loop()` returns `true`, and if it is false then the actuator function is called and the loop returns `false`.
+Useful with the following Java 8+ idiom: `openClaw = wrap(robot.claw::isOpen, robot.claw::open);`.
+Here the `::` is a special operator used to denote a method within robot.claw.
-* `wrap(wrapped)` - turns a lambda/method taking no arguments into an Activity that calls the method and always returns `false`.
+* `wrap(wrapped)` - turns a `void` lambda/method taking no arguments into an `Activity` that calls the method and always returns `false`.  `wrap(robot.lift::goUp)`
 * `delay(milliseconds, activity)` - creates an activity that returns `false` until at least milliseconds have passed, then returns whatever the underlying activity returns after it runs.
+E.g. `delay(2000, wrap(robot.claw::open))`.

-For more help understanding what the Activity DSL functions do, check out the unit tests in test/team3543/robot/ActivityTest.java.
-The classes in the test/ folder are used to test the "real" robot classes to make sure they work as expected.
+For more help understanding what the Activity DSL functions do, check out the unit tests in `src/test/java/team3543/robot/ActivityTest.java`.
+The classes in the `test/` folder are used to test the "real" robot classes to make sure they work as expected.

 #### Adding activities to subsystems